pratyushmaini/pratyushmaini.github.io/_posts/2020-05-01-pooling-analysis.md

 ## Motivation
-Pooling mechanisms are ubiquitous components in Recurrent Neural Networks (RNNs) applied to natural language tasks.
-Pooling operations consolidate hidden representations from RNNs into a single representation.

 Various pooling techniques, like mean-pooling, max-pooling, and attention*, have shown to improve the performance of RNNs on text classification tasks (Lai et al., 2015; Conneau et al., 2017; Jacovi et al., 2018; Yang et al., 2016).
 Despite widespread adoption, precisely how and when pooling benefits the models is largely unexamined.
-In this work, we perform an in-depth analysis comparing popular pooling methods, and our proposed max-attention, with standard BiLSTMs for several text classification tasks using novel experimental setups.

 In this work, we identify two key factors that explain the performance benefits of pooling techniques: learnability, and positional invariance.
 We examine three commonly used pooling techniques (mean-pooling, max-pooling, and attention), and propose max-attention, a novel variant that effectively captures interactions among predictive tokens in a sentence.

-*Attention aggregates representations via a weighted sum, thus we consider it under the umbrella of pooling in this work.
+* **Attention** aggregates representations via a weighted sum, thus we consider it under the umbrella of pooling in this work.

 ## Overview of Pooling and Attention